qiufeihong2018/vue-analysis/docs/vuex/init.md

     this._subscribers = []
     this._watcherVM = new Vue()

-    // bind commit and dispatch to self const store = this
+    // bind commit and dispatch to self绑定commit和dispatch自己 const store = this
     const { dispatch, commit } = this
     this.dispatch = function boundDispatch (type, payload) {